jlord/git-it-electron/CONTRIBUTING.md

 **📣 Provide a description in your Issue/Pull Request.** In your pull request please explain what the problem was (with gifs or screenshots would be fantastic!) and how your changes fix it.

+🚫 🙀 :fire: _No description provided._ :fire: 🙀 🚫

 ---

 **Code style is [JS Standard](http://standardjs.com) and no ES6 syntax** :tada: but open to relevant new methods.